Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Experimental Setup

-\paragraph{Baselines} For \textbf{zero-shot prompting}, we only include the test question~$x_i$ and the special message~$m$ in the prompt, which triggers the model to generate a step-by-step solution prior to the answer text.
+\paragraph{Prompting Baselines} For \textbf{zero-shot prompting}, we only include the test question~$x_i$ and the special message~$m$ in the prompt, which triggers the model to generate a step-by-step solution prior to the answer text.
 For \textbf{few-shot prompting}, we randomly select 20 training examples in the same way as in \codename and concatenate these examples in the form of question-answer pairs in the prompt, followed by the test question.
 For \textbf{CoT prompting}, we use the human-written CoT prompts from \citet{suzgun2022challenging}.
+For \textbf{CoT with self-consistency decoding}, we use the same CoT prompts and follow \citet{wang2022self} by sampling~10 reasoning paths per question and taking the majority vote on the answer.
+For both approaches, we randomly select~20 training examples in the same way as in \codename.\footnote{Recent prompting methods that are more annotation-intensive, such as Complex-CoT~\citep{fu2022complexity} and Progressive-Hint Prompting~\citep{zheng2023progressive}, are shown to outperform \codename by 3.3--5.6 points on GSM8K.
+However, these methods leverage substantially more human-annotated examples~(e.g. 7.5K annotated examples on GSM8K) than \codename, thus they are not directly comparable.}

+\paragraph{Prompt Optimization Baselines} We also compare \codename with two previous state-of-the-art prompt optimization algorithms, including \textbf{Auto-CoT}~\citep{zhang2022automatic} and \textbf{APO}~\citep{pryzant2023automatic}.
+For \textbf{Auto-CoT}, since the original Auto-CoT algorithm differs from our setting as it focuses on the unsupervised setting without exploiting any labeled examples, we adapt the algorithm to our few-shot setting where it follows the original algorithm to generate diverse CoT recipes through zero-shot prompting but selects the demonstration examples based on the training accuracy when used individually in a prompt.\footnote{The original Auto-CoT algorithm selects the demonstration examples based on the diversity of the demonstration questions.} We also evaluate \textbf{APO}, a recently proposed nonparametric prompt optimization algorithm that uses LLMs to generate ``textual gradient'' \---\ criticism of the current prompt \---\ based on training samples and edit the prompt accordingly.
+The algorithm has been shown to outperform other prompt optimization methods, such as TEMPERA~\citep{zhang2023tempera}, Automatic Prompt Engineering~\citep{zhou2023large}, and AutoGPT.\footnote{\url{https://news.agpt.co/}}